The Affordable Care Act (ACA) improved health insurance coverage for young adults, but beware of the pregnancy loophole.

 Consider shopping for a new health plan

-- If you or your spouse recently became unemployed, you could check your COBRA eligibility.
+- COBRA could be possible if you or your spouse recently became unemployed.

-- Once the baby is born, this qualifies you for a Special Enrollment Period (SEP).
-This means that after you have your baby you can enroll in a Marketplace health plan even if it’s outside the Open Enrollment period.
+- Once the baby is born, you qualify for a special enrollment period (SEP).
+This means that after you have your baby you can enroll in a marketplace health plan even if it’s outside the open enrollment period.
 When you enroll in the new plan, your coverage will be effective from the day the baby was born.
 Keep in mind that maternity services would not be covered.

 Having a baby is costly, so make sure you have the health insurance coverage you need during your pregnancy.